If you’re about to start your Charles Sturt study journey, one key thing you will need is your student card.

 Keep your card handy at all times to identify yourself as a student and take advantage of student discounts.

 As a new student, you’ll need to submit a photo online through the Charles Sturt Student Self Service Portal to apply for your card.
 Photos must be in JPEG format and no larger than 200kB in size.

 Your initial card is issued free of charge.
 However you’ll need to pay a replacement fee if the card is lost or damaged due to lack of care.

-If you’re a new on-campus student and have already submitted your photograph, your card will be available for collection during Orientation Week (make sure you’ve registered your attendance via the Student Portal).
-For online students, your student cards will arrive via mail during April.
+If you’re a new on-campus student and have already submitted your photograph, your card will be available for collection at the start of Orientation.
+For online students, your student cards will arrive via mail around August.